C3Po: Cross-View Cross-Modality Correspondence by Pointmap Prediction: Introduction

 \section{Introduction}

 A frequent experience when visiting a tourist site is finding our way around with a map.
 On the face of it, this is a very challenging task.
-The bird's eye view offered by the map or floor plan is completely different from the view we see from the ground.
+The bird's-eye view offered by the map or floor plan is completely different from the view we see from the ground.
 Exacerbating this cross-view challenge is the fact that the modality is also different: the floor plan is abstract and has none of the visual features that we see on the ground.
 Yet, we regularly solve this challenge, perhaps by relying on correspondences between the two views: for instance, we might map the dome we see above us to the clear circle on the map (Figure~\ref{fig:teaser}, right).
 Given that we are able to draw these correspondences, we ask: can we get computer vision models to do the same?

-The ability to draw cross-view, cross-modal correspondences between photos and abstract floor plans also has practical utility.
+The ability to draw cross-view, cross-modality correspondences between photos and abstract floor plans also has practical utility.
 For instance, it can allow robots to localize themselves given just a map and a few sparse views.
 These correspondences can also be an added source of information when solving challenging structure-from-motion (SfM) problems, since they can be used to register cameras to the floor plan and thus to each other.
-This may be especially useful in cases where sparse views with limited overlaps lead to multiple, disconnected reconstructions that cannot be registered to each other, but could be jointly registered to a plan view image.
+This may be especially useful in cases where sparse views with limited overlap lead to multiple, disconnected reconstructions that cannot be registered to each other, but could be jointly registered to a plan-view image.

 Recent advances in computer vision suggest that current state-of-the-art techniques can indeed identify correspondences even in challenging scenarios.
 In particular, DUSt3R~\citep{dust3r_cvpr24} demonstrated the ability to draw correspondences across ``nearly opposite'' viewpoints.
 Self-supervised feature representations like DINO~\citep{oquab2023dinov2} or DIFT~\citep{tang2023emergent} have been shown to allow for cross-modality correspondences.
 Yet these models have never been tested in scenarios that combine the challenge of viewpoint and modality, a challenge exemplified in the image-to-floor plan correspondence problem.
 The reason is the lack of benchmarking data: there exists no prior dataset that provides ground truth correspondences across images and floor plans.